 There are warning signs there, but never anything surprising.
 We live in a world where plenty of “ordinary” people do the same type of drugs to the same extent, every time risking that the next line is laced.

 Growing up in a left-wing house and having plans to “take capitalism away from the music industry”, the guilt of being successful and having more than others around him weighed a ton on his already anxious mindset.

 He felt he needed more than a sober life to ease this pain.
 So he self-medicated.

 The people who take drugs themselves are not the problem, people have been getting high for centuries, without malicious intent.
 However, due to the war on drugs and the lack of a safe supply of the chemicals in them, vulnerable people die, just like Peep did.

-They will continue to do so until society changed and truly recognises what drugs are and how we talk about them and safely regulate them.
+They will continue to do so until society changes and truly recognises what drugs are and safely regulate them.

 Overall though, the film intends to showcase Peep as someone who cared too much for everyone and could not say no to anyone around him.
 He tried too hard to be everyone’s everything.